 Turns out when you’re already automating much of your life, making it official can feel suffocating.
 Right around the beginning of the second week, I began to feel severe burnout regarding gray.
 I started to miss my other shirts (especially you, Guns N’ Roses).
 I felt less like the experiment was streamlining my decision process and more like it was eliminating choice.
 Eventually it felt like work.
 “Maybe dressing the same is restful for Zuckerberg, but you reacted against it,” says Levav (who, for the record, dresses each morning in whatever T-shirt is closest).

-But I missed the point, he says: “The critical issue here isn’t wearing a gray shirt every day, but routinizing your behavior.
+But I missed the point, Levav says: “The critical issue here isn’t wearing a gray shirt every day, but routinizing your behavior.
 It’s not about a specific routine, it’s about having a routine.”
-For me, too little choice was limiting; too much created a paradox wherein I required two days to buy a Brad Keselowski hat.
+For me, while too little choice was limiting, too much created a paradox wherein I required two days to buy a Brad Keselowski hat.

-That said, drawing from a smaller, pre-established pool positively cut down on time and energy.
+That said, drawing from a smaller, preestablished pool positively cut down on time and energy.
 My closet is a lot of blue and gray, sure, but I got to pick which blue and gray.
 Too little choice scrambles the system; too much oversaturates it.
-When my experiment ended, I went to the coffee shop in sandals and my GNR T-shirt and ordered an iced green tea, something I rarely drink.
+When my experiment of wearing the same outfit every day ended, I went to the coffee shop in sandals and my Guns N’ Roses T-shirt and ordered an iced green tea, something I rarely drink.
 After all, some choice is good.

-This article originally appeared in the November 2016 issue of SUCCESS magazine.
+This article originally appeared in the November 2016 issue of SUCCESS magazine and has been updated.
+Photo by Dean Drobot/Shutterstock